 Calling all anaesthetic trainees, a great opportunity not to be missed!

 The academic content is highly rated and the programme is honed each time from every previous year’s feedback.
-In recent years our plenary speakers have included Mike Grocott (Caudwell Xtreme Everest), Judith Hulf (Immediate past-president of RCOA), Kathy Rowan (Director of ICNARC), Kevin Fong (Co-Director of the Centre for Aviation Space and Extreme Environment Medicine) and Rupert Pearse (Clinical reader in Intensive Care Medicine).
+In recent years our plenary speakers have included Bob Bingham (Paediatric Anaesthetist, Great Ormond Street), Mike Grocott (Caudwell Xtreme Everest), Judith Hulf (Immediate past-president of RCOA), Kathy Rowan (Director of ICNARC), Kevin Fong (Co-Director of the Centre for Aviation Space and Extreme Environment Medicine) and Rupert Pearse (Clinical reader in Intensive Care Medicine).

-Following its great success last year we will be continuing the NTAM blog in 2014, which provides a summary of all the talks on a daily basis.
+We will be continuing the NTAM blog in 2016 which provides a summary of all the talks on a daily basis.

-There is a Registrars' Session for which trainees are invited to submit an abstract (this year’s deadline is 31st November).
-All abstracts submitted are considered for the programme.
-There is a trainee prize available for the best presentation as voted for by the delegates, which is a discount for a future NTAM meeting.
-Great incentives to speak, and it'll look amazing on the ol' CV - presenting at an international conference!!
-The consultants are a friendly bunch, and we'll quickly shout down any heckling in the back!
-Seriously though, we have both presented in the past and have lived to tell the tale.
+Trainees are invited to submit an abstract for presentation during the conference.
+You can have free rein on the subject matter – an audit, research, case report etc. All abstracts submitted are considered for the programme.
+There is a prize available for the best presentation which is a discount for a future NTAM meeting.
+Remember that this is an INTERNATIONAL conference and so gets big CV gold stars.
+The consultants are a friendly bunch and this is a nice environment to present in.
+We have both presented in the past and have lived to tell the tale!